Classic Cars as Investment: What the Hagerty Index Says About 2025 Returns

 Overall Market Trends

 The collector car market has shown resilience despite economic uncertainty.
-While ultra-high-end sales grab headlines, the meat of the market—vehicles between $25,000 and $250,000—shows steady activity and selective appreciation.
+Ultra-high-end sales grab headlines, but the real action happens in the $25,000 to $250,000 range—steady activity with selective appreciation.

 Segment Performance

-• American Muscle: Blue-chip muscle cars remain strong; documentation and matching numbers increasingly important
+• American Muscle: Blue-chip muscle cars stay strong; documentation and matching numbers matter more than ever

-• European Sports: Porsche leads, with Ferrari and vintage Mercedes maintaining values
+• European Sports: Porsche leads, with Ferrari and vintage Mercedes holding values

-• Japanese Classics: Strongest growth segment as younger collectors enter the market
+• Japanese Classics: Strongest growth as younger collectors enter the market

-• Pre-War Classics: Fewer buyers but significant values for exceptional examples
+• Pre-War Classics: Fewer buyers but exceptional examples command serious money

 How to Use Hagerty Data